Morning, Thursday, 2nd April 2020

 THIS EVENT IS CPD CERTIFIED

-This seminar will consider the next steps for diagnostics and pathology in England - looking at supporting innovation, rolling out networks and developing standards.
+This conference will consider the next steps for diagnostics and pathology in England - looking at supporting innovation, rolling out networks and developing standards.

 It follows the commitment in the NHS Long Term Plan to implement pathology networks across England by 2021 and diagnostic imaging networks by 2023.

 The conference will provide a timely opportunity to discuss the use of technology, artificial intelligence and genomics to improve the diagnosis of disease.

 The agenda includes keynote addresses from Professor Jo Martin, President, Royal College of Pathologists and Professor Sir Mark Caulfield, Chief Scientist, Genomics England.

 The agenda in summary

 - Rolling out imaging and pathology networks:

 - Integration, utilising shared resources and the role of technology; and

 - Consolidating pathology services, and supporting staff recruitment, development and retention.